Families Buying Together

 Key Takeaways

-- The federal MHRTC provides up to $7,000 back for creating a secondary family unit.
+• The federal MHRTC provides up to $7,500 back for creating a secondary family unit in an existing home.

 Frequently Asked Questions